-The Corporation continues to develop the capabilities of the workforce through customized and targeted training and development, and is in the process of significant cultural transformation.
+SGI continues to develop the capabilities of the workforce through customized and targeted training and development, and is in the process of significant cultural transformation.
 An extensive leadership development program was delivered at all levels of the organization and supported through a comprehensive change management approach.
 A reinforcement plan has been developed to maintain momentum and ensure the new cultural behaviours become common practice.

 SGI has moved to a new human resources management system that enables the delivery of more robust talent management programming.
 The new tool will better support the development and maintenance of career and talent profiles, as well as purposeful learning and development plans.
-The ability to consolidate and streamline this data will strengthen SGI's succession planning process, which focuses on: (i) outlining options for filling executive or management positions in the event the incumbent is no longer available, to ensure leadership continuity; (ii) identifying high-performing managers and senior staff who have the potential for a higher level role within management and to create a talent pool of candidates to be considered for executive, senior management or management roles; (iii) providing significant leadership development for existing EVPs, Chief Officers and VPs to develop our desired leadership culture; (iv) working with existing EVPs, Chief Officers and VPs to develop SGI's leadership team; (v) working with divisions on workforce planning to identify and develop strategies to eliminate gaps in knowledge transfer and to create workforce plans at the branch, department, and division levels; and (vi) providing enhanced leadership development for existing managers and senior staff to develop strong mid-level leadership bench strength.
+The ability to consolidate and streamline this data will strengthen SGI's succession planning process, which focuses on: (i) outlining options for filling executive or management positions in the event the incumbent is no longer available, to ensure leadership continuity; (ii) identifying high-performing managers and senior staff who have the potential for a higher level role within management and to create a talent pool of candidates to be considered for executive, senior management or management roles; (iii) providing significant leadership development for existing EVPs, Chief Officers and VPs to develop SGI's leadership team; (v) working with divisions on workforce planning to identify and develop strategies to eliminate gaps in knowledge transfer and to create workforce plans at the branch, department, and division levels; and (vi) providing enhanced leadership development for existing managers and senior staff to develop strong mid-level leadership bench strength.